annesadleir/rjr-aws-lambda-base/README.md

 # rjr-aws-lambda-base
 Implements the API for a lambda layer: polls for input text, processes it, and posts back the result.
-It has the concept of a LambdaWorker, which is the class that does the work specific to that lambda, analogous to the RequestHandler when using the standard AWS `java8` runtime.
+It has the concept of a LambdaWorker, which is the class that does the work specific to that lambda, analogous to the RequestHandler when using the standard AWS java runtime.

 This is just the runtime part.
 To see how to use it, look at the [rjr-aws-lambda-dummy](https://github.com/annesadleir/rjr-aws-lambda-dummy) repo which has an example with a piece of code that just repeats Strings.